-Exploration and evaluation expenditures were \$1.0 million for the year ended December 31, 2014 compared to \$2.5 million for the same period in 2013.
-This decrease of \$1.5 million was due to the nature of work performed on the Star - Orion South Diamond Project as well as efforts taken to reduce ongoing site care and maintenance costs, including the elimination of warehouse leasing costs.
-Exploration and evaluation expenditures incurred during the years ended December 31, 2014 and 2013 related to the continuation of the environmental assessment process for the Project as well as on-going administration and maintenance of the Company's exploration and evaluation properties.
-Approximately 76 percent, or \$0.8 million (2013 - \$1.3 million), of the exploration and evaluation expenditures were made up of compensation costs, share-based payments as well as severance and termination costs incurred by the Company.
-During 2014 and 2013 the Company also revised its environmental rehabilitation provisions as a result of updated estimates.
+Exploration and evaluation expenditures were \$6.1 million for the year ended December 31, 2015 compared to \$1.0 million for the same period in 2014.
+This increase of \$5.1 million was due to the nature of work performed on the Star - Orion South Diamond Project.
+Exploration and evaluation expenditures incurred during the year ended December 31, 2015 primarily related to expenditures relating to the drilling programs as well as continuation of the environmental assessment process for the Project.
+Exploration and evaluation expenditures incurred during the year ended December 31, 2014 primarily related to the continuation of the environmental assessment process for the Project as well as on-going administration and maintenance of the Company's exploration and evaluation properties.
+Approximately 15 percent, or \$0.9 million (2014 - \$0.8 million), of the exploration and evaluation expenditures were made up of compensation costs, including share-based payments, incurred by the Company.
+During 2015 and 2014 the Company also revised its environmental rehabilitation provisions as a result of updated estimates.

-Administration, consulting and professional fees and corporate development expenditures decreased by \$1.2 million to \$1.9 million, compared to \$3.1 million in 2013, primarily due to measures taken to reduce operating expenses.
-Approximately 62 percent, or \$1.2 million (2013 - \$1.8 million), of administration, consulting and professional fees and corporate development expenditures were made up of compensation costs and fees comprised of contract fees for management and consulting services, wages and benefits of personnel, share-based payments as well as severance and termination costs incurred by the Company.
-Also contributing to this decrease were lower corporate expenditures such as corporate insurance costs and travel related expenditures.
+Administration, consulting and professional fees and corporate development expenditures increased by \$1.1 million to \$3.0 million.
+This increase was primarily due to higher stock based compensation expenses recognized during 2015, offset by lower compensation costs incurred, as well as higher consulting and professional fees.
+Approximately 54 percent, or \$1.6 million (2014 - \$1.2 million), of administration, consulting and professional fees and corporate development expenditures were made up of compensation costs, including share-based payments, incurred by the Company.